Open-Health-Manager/standard-patient-health-record-ig/input/pagecontent/datamodel.md

 Besides modeling the internal physiology (Id) and the social context (Super Ego) of the patient, the Standard Patient Health Record also tracks a number of administrative/legal resources (Ego).
 These administrative resources require a certain amount of executive decision making and require the patient (or an authoried delagate) to fill out forms, answer questions, consent to services, manage devies, schedule appointments, and such.
 These resources are not about what is happening within the patient's body, or the social context the patient exists in, but rather, reflect the choices that the patient makes and the administrative/legal context of the patient.

-A standard personal healthrecord MUST implement the following for it to accept records from other SPHR systems:
+A standard patient healthrecord MUST implement the following for it to accept records from other SPHR systems:

 - [Bundle](https://www.hl7.org/fhir/bundle.html)
 - [Consent](https://www.hl7.org/fhir/consent.html)